kiranwood/LHL-SQL-Project/README.md

 ### Step 5

 Clean CTE's further.
 Check each column for potiental data issues and transform data to fix these issues.
-Format and organize CTE's to be easier to read and understand.
+Then format and organize CTE's to be easier to read and understand.
 Add comments where neccessary.
-Put the CTE's used in the cleaning_data.md file.
+After place the CTE's used into the cleaning_data.md file.

 ### Step 6

 Using the cleaned CTE's, make sure each query for answering the question works and is also formated and organized for readability.
-Write down the answers to the questions by using the queries.
+After write down the answers to the questions by using the queries.
 Add the queries/answers of the original 5 questions into the starting_with_quesitions.md file.
 Then add the answers/queries of new 5 questions into the starting_with_date.md.

 ## Results
 (fill in what you discovered this data could tell you and how you used the data to answer those questions)